Incident Types

 Add Custom Fields

 After creating an Incident Type, you can add custom fields to that type.
-Please see our Configure Custom Fields article for more information.
+Refer to the Configure Custom Fields article for more information.

 Edit Incident Types

-2. Make your desired changes (e.g., Add Fields or adjust Settings) and click Save.
+3. Make your desired changes (e.g., Add Fields or adjust Settings).

 Disable or Enable Incident Types